vibewell25/vibewell/docs/docs/guides/error-handling-guide.md

 ## Conclusion

 Consistent error handling is crucial for maintaining a robust application.
-By following these guidelines, the Vibewell platform can provide a better user experience while facilitating debugging and maintenance for developers.
+By following these guidelines, the VibeWell platform can provide a better user experience while facilitating debugging and maintenance for developers.

 ## Related Documentation